-There are only three vineyards in Napa county at press time that we know of producing Riesling and Jana Wines has access to one of those.
-Today only a handful of wineries make Rieslings in the Napa area.
-The Jana version is made in the European style as Scott was influenced by this style at a winemaking school he attended in Germany.
+There are only three vineyards in Napa county at the time of our latest update that we know of producing Riesling and Jana Wines has access to one of those.
+This is in dramatic contrast to earlier times in the Napa Valley when Riesling was a much more planted varietal.
+The Jana version is made in a European style; Scott was influenced by this style of wine while studying at Weinbau Schule in Neustadt Germany.
 It is a very dry wine – the unique label even shows a scale ranging from dry to sweet so you know right away what type of wine this will be.
-The grapes are picked at a low brix (18.5), there is great acidity and low alcohol in this wine.
-Their 2006 vintage has a pleasing honeysuckle nose which fills the glass and a flavors of pears and other tropical fruits coat the palate.
+The grapes are picked at a low brix (18.5), the wine shows excellent acidity and a lower alcohol then some of the American counterpart Rieslings.
+The 2006 vintage shows pretty honeysuckle aromas on the bouquet leading to a palate with flavors of pear and other tropical fruit notes.

 View video from Cellar Angels: